SourceGeneration/Blazor/README.md

 ## Features

-- Blux is based on `Source Generator`, it's faster and `AOTable`
+- Based on `Source Generator`, it's faster and `AOTable`
-- Blux is not an implementation of `Redux`, it's simpler and easier to use.
+- Not an implementation of `Redux`, it's simpler and easier to use.
-- Blux supports `ChangeScope`, it will be minimize calls to StateHasChanged as much as possible
+- Supports `ChangeScope`, it will be minimize calls to StateHasChanged as much as possible
-- Blux supports `Reactive(Rx)`, it's more flexible.